MyMel2001/stable/README.md

 Stable is a minimum viable implementation of Artificial General Intelligence (AGI).
 It is designed with a "barebones" philosophy—providing the essential cognitive architecture required for autonomous reasoning, long-term persistence, and environment interaction without the bloat of traditional "assistant" frameworks.

-## WARNING!

-This system can access and store web content.
-Do NOT run without monitoring.
-Scraping may violate site terms.
-Experimental — high risk if extended with tools.

 ## 🧠 The Nature of AGI

 Stable is built on the premise that **Artificial General Intelligence is pure intelligence.**